weldpua2008/supraworker/README.md

 The abstraction layer around jobs, allows pull a job from your API periodically, call-back your API, observe execution time and to control concurrent execution.

-It's responsible for getting the bash commands from your API running it, and streaming the logs back to your API.
+It's responsible for getting the commands from your API, running commands, and streaming the logs back to your API.
 It also sends state updates to your API.

 ## Getting started